 - Introduced and analysed sales strategies to improve lead generation performance by 35% year on year

-- Worked closely with the executive team to revamp induction processes, which increased product adoption rate by 26%
+- Worked closely with the executive team to revamp induction processes, which improved product adoption rate by 26%

 We know applying for jobs is exhausting and stressful, but we believe in you!
 Follow your CV up by using a cover letter generator.